Col-E/recaf-developer-documentation/services/workspace-scoped-services/README.md

 * [InheritanceGraph](inheritancegraph.md)
 * MappingApplier

-## Core

-The `core` module defines no new service types.

 ## UI

-These are the services outlined in the `ui` module.
+These are no new services defined in the `ui` module.

-* AstService